-- Riverside LAFCO Countywide Municipal Service Reviews Water and Wastewater Providers.
-E Mulberg & Associates was part of the team to complete the MSR update for water and wastewater service providers.
-E Mulberg & Associates completed the MSR for two cities and nine districts in the Mountain Pass area around Banning and Beaumont. - City of Ukiah, Mendocino LAFCO.
-The City of Ukiah is a full service city which provides eleven essential services including an airport, an electric utility, fire, water, wastewater, and parks and recreation.
-Supply sources are ground water, surface water, and project water from Lake Mendocino. - City of Roseville, Placer LAFCO.
+- The Town of Windsor and Subsidiary Water District.
+E Mulberg & Associates recently completed a service review for the Town of Windsor and the Windsor Water District, a subsidiary district.
+The MSR reviewed the services of both agencies to determine if the subsidiary district should be dissolved.
+The review also evaluated the SOI to determine if it should be expanded to include the area within the newly modified urban growth boundary and all the territory served by the water agency. - City of Ukiah, Mendocino LAFCO.
+The City of Ukiah is a full-service city which provides eleven essential services including an airport, an electric utility, fire, water, wastewater, and parks and recreation.
+Water supply sources are ground water, surface water, and project water from Lake Mendocino. - City of Roseville, Placer LAFCO.
 Roseville offers residents 11 municipal services.
-The MSR evaluated water, wastewater, solid waste, stormwater, law enforcement, fire protection, street maintenance, transit, library, and its electric utility services. - Western Nevada County Treated and Raw Water Services Second Round Municipal Service Review.
+The MSR evaluated water, wastewater, solid waste, stormwater, law enforcement, fire protection, street maintenance, transit, library, and electric utility services. - Western Nevada County Treated and Raw Water Services Second Round Municipal Service Review.
 E Mulberg & Associates teamed with Project Resource Specialists as the lead to prepare the MSR for five water service providers in Nevada County including Nevada Irrigation District (NID), the City of Grass Valley, the City of Nevada City, San Juan Ridge County Water District and Washington County Water District.